utsav87589/Flight-Price-EDA/README.md

 - fixed the path from hard-coding to varaible type
 - pipeline to apply the outlers and scaling part made smoother
 - deleted the extra uneccesary repetitive code

+### 7.

+- preprocessing_v2 done
+- started the changes on the algos.ipynb(making the program more modular now)